anthonysecco/WiCAN-Ford-Transit/PIDs.md

 | EQ_RAT11              | Equivalence Ratio (Lambda) (Bank 1, Sensor 1)                     | 0.9907315  |       |
 | EQ_RAT21              | Equivalence Ratio (Lambda) (Bank 2, Sensor 1)                     | 1.006317   |       |

 ## All-Wheel Drive Module (AWDM)

 On the 2021 Transit AWD the “FAD” prefix refers to the Front Axle Disconnect system (sometimes also called the Front‐Axle Drive clutch).
 It’s the electro-hydraulic clutch pack that connects or disconnects the front driveshaft when called by the AWDM.

-Relevant sensors for monitoring are:
+Relevant PID for monitoring are:

 | PID Codename         | Description                                           | Value                        | Units  |
 |----------------------|-------------------------------------------------------|------------------------------|--------|